Sylhaf/Slash-Dolistripe/readme.md

   1. verify connection to Stripe
-  2. Test All Stripe Subscription référence and gather Data about it ( last payment)
+  2. Test All Stripe Subscription référence and gather Data about it (last payment)
-  3. Connect to dolibarr via Selenium to Gather contracts last invoices data and their status.
+  3. Connect to dolibarr via Selenium to Gather contracts data, specifically all invoice associated. if an invoice is "unpaid" and have the same month of the stripe payment it will be registered for processing later.
   4. make a summary in console of what action will be perfomed
-  5. perform actions : mark corresponding invoices as "paid" and if option is activated send a mail to the client registered in dolibarr. (it uses the Stripe Mail)
+  5. perform actions : mark corresponding invoices as "paid" with stripe details and if option is activated send a mail to the client registered in dolibarr. (it uses the Stripe Mail)